StuartCTS/kcc-demo/README.md

 ```

 ## Configure cluster

-See https://cloud.google.com/config-connector/docs/how-to/install-other-kubernetes - (note this is different for GKE clusters as these can use Workload Identity - see appropriate docs)
+See https://cloud.google.com/config-connector/docs/how-to/install-other-kubernetes - (note this is different for GKE clusters as these can use Workload Identity - see appropriate docs).
+The following
+works ok on a local Docker/k8s single node cluster

 Pull the latest distribution of the GCP Config Connector: